 We will pay our Manager substantial base management fees regardless of the performance of our portfolio.
+Pursuant to the terms of the Management Agreement, our Manager receives a base management fee that is calculated as 1.5% of our stockholders' equity per annum, which is calculated and payable quarterly in arrears in cash, subject to certain adjustments.
 Our Manager's entitlement to a base management fee, which is not based upon performance metrics or goals, might reduce its incentive to devote its time and effort to seeking investments that provide attractive risk-adjusted returns for our portfolio.
+Further, the management fee structure gives our Manager the incentive to maximize stockholders' equity raised by the issuance of new equity securities or the retention of existing equity, regardless of the effect of these actions on existing stockholders.
+In other words, the management fee structure will reward our Manager primarily based on the size of our equity raised and not on our financial returns to stockholders.
 This in turn could hurt both our ability to make distributions to our stockholders and the market price of our common stock.

-The current term of our Management Agreement expires on May 1, 2019.
+The current term of our Management Agreement expires on May 1, 2020.
 Thereafter, the Management Agreement automatically renews for one-year terms unless terminated upon 180 days' written notice prior to the expiration of the then current term in accordance with its terms.
 If the Management Agreement is terminated and no suitable replacement is found to manage us, we may not be able to continue to execute our investment strategy.